Zgoda labour camp

-set up in February 1945 in Zgoda district of Świętochłowice, Silesia.
-It was controlled by the communist secret police until its closure in November of the same year.
+established in February 1945 in the Zgoda district of Świętochłowice, Silesia.
+It was controlled by Poland's Ministry of Public Security (secret police) until its closure in November the same year.

-Between 1943 and January 1945 during World War II, the camp in Świętochłowice operated by Nazi Germany as Arbeitslager.
-It was a labour subcamp (Arbeitslager Eintrachtshütte) or the Eintrachthütte concentration camp of the Nazi concentration camp Auschwitz.
-After the NKVD transfer of the facility to MBP, Colonel Salomon Morel became the commander of the renamed Zgoda camp on 15 March 1945.
+During World War II, between 1943 and January 1945, the camp in Świętochłowice had been operated by Nazi Germany as an Arbeitslager – a labor subcamp (Arbeitslager Eintrachtshütte) or Eintrachthütte concentration camp – of the Auschwitz Nazi concentration camp.
+After the NKVD's transfer of the facility to Poland's Ministry of Public Security, Colonel Salomon Morel had become commander of the renamed Zgoda camp on 15 March 1945.

 Zgoda Labour Camp operation

 The Nazi German camp was evacuated by the Germans before 23 January 1945.
 However, its infrastructure was left intact and after a few weeks the camp was restored by the NKVD, disinfected, and repopulated in February 1945 with Silesian prisoners from Kattowitz/Katowice, Bielitz/Bielsko and Neisse/Nysa.
 It continued to be used until November of the same year, under the jurisdiction of the Ministry of Public Security of Poland.
 It was one of several camps of this type in Silesia, the main one being the Jaworzno concentration camp (but Jaworzno outside of Silesia).

 Following World War II, the communist authorities of Poland decided that the Silesian Volksdeutsche from the German DVL groups I and II were to be considered ethnically German.
 They were believed to have willingly collaborated with the Nazi regime in Upper Silesia during the war and were the subject of the judiciary.
 People who signed or were compelled to sign the Nazi lists III and IV were freed from this procedure providing they swore an oath of loyalty to the Polish state.
 The decision to treat Silesian prisoners as Germans were motivated by prior dealings with the Volksdeutsche from the Nazi General Government, and did not take into account local conditions under which the population found themselves on DVL lists, often unwillingly.
 The policy was changed in 1946, and the criteria were no longer based on Volksdeutsche list number, but on specific actions of individual prisoners during the Nazi occupation of Poland.